Skip to Content

 The Deschutes County Sheriff's Office issued first a Level 1 BE SET around 3:30 p.m., then a Level 3 GO NOW evacuation alert around 4 p.m. for the area east of Highway 97 and north of Cooley Road.
 Around 4:45 p.m., the alert was dropped to Level 2 BE SET for the area form Cooley Road to Wagontire Way and north of there remained at Level 3.

-The evacuation levels had some adjustments at midday Saturday, removing one area beside the highway north of Bend from any of the Level 1, 2 or 3 zones.
+The evacuation levels had some adjustments at midday Saturday, as one area beside the highway north of Bend dropped from Level 3 to Level 2 BE SET.
+Then, on Sunday, the area of homes was dropped from Level 2 to Level 1 BE READY

-After consultation with fire managers, the Deschutes County Sheriff's Office has adjusted evacuation levels around the Mile Marker 132 Fire.
+After consultation with fire managers, the Deschutes County Sheriff's Office and Bend Police Department have adjusted evacuation levels around the Mile Marker 132 Fire.
 Current evacuations levels are as follows:

 Level 3 Go Now: Juniper Ridge areas east of the Burlington Northern Santa Fe Railroad tracks, north of the city limits to the COID power generation facility.